 And in some cases, lenders might prevent someone taking over and modifying a home loan, so your survivors may not be able to simply continue to make your mortgage payments after you die.
 According to Diane Thompson of the National Consumer Law Center, “Surviving spouses who want to stay in their home can run into difficulties if they need a loan modification to afford the payments.”
 Lisa Provost of the New York Times points out that “lenders are often unwilling to allow spouses to assume the mortgage unless they are current on their payments.”

 If you died today, who would make your monthly mortgage payments?
-That’s where mortgage protection insurance comes in.
+That’s where mortgage protection life insurance comes in.

 As a homeowner, it is vitally important that you ask yourself this question.
 Too often, families do not think about what they would do if they had a devastating death in the family compounded by a looming mortgage payment.
 Would your family have to move?
 Would your kids have to change schools?
 Would your home go into foreclosure?

-Taking out mortgage protection insurance is one way that you can protect your family against financial hardships if you die before your home is paid off.
+Taking out mortgage protection life insurance is one way that you can protect your family against financial hardships if you die before your home is paid off.

-For example, if you have a 20-year mortgage, you can buy a 20-year mortgage protection insurance policy that covers the current balance on your mortgage.
+For example, if you have a 20-year mortgage, you can buy a 20-year mortgage protection life insurance policy that covers the current balance on your mortgage.
 This way, if you should die, your family will be able to pay off the mortgage and continue living in your family home.
-The nice thing about mortgage protection insurance is they also have the choice of paying off a portion of the mortgage or even just keep making the payments.
+The nice thing about mortgage protection life insurance is they also have the choice of paying off a portion of the mortgage or even just keep making the payments.
 They are not locked into paying the entire balance of the home loan.

 The worry is real

 Did you know that with many lenders you only have 3 months to get a payment to your mortgage company before you are considered default on your home loan?
 This means you only have 3 months to make a payment or sell your house.
 Miss 3 payments and the bank begins the foreclosure process.